Professional Background &

 Dr. Dorothea Schlesinger

-- Specialist in Internal Medicine, Endocrinology and Diabetology
+- Specialist in internal medicine, endocrinology and diabetology

 - Osteologist DVO

-- Health economist
+- Health economics

 Professional experience/medical activity